ldolson/ZedboardOLED-v1.0-IP/README.md

 This work was done as part of teaching materials for the ECEN 449 class offered at Texas A&M University/Qatar

-Written by Ali Aljaani/Texas A&M University/Qatar
+Written by Ali Aljaani/Texas A&M University at Qatar

-To download. click the DOWNLOAD Zip button in the top right corner.
+To download, click the DOWNLOAD Zip button in the top right corner.